-Brazilian companies are invited to propose, co-fund, and participate in international pilot projects to demonstrate innovative uses of solar power, bioenergy, smart grids and adapted storage systems.
+Brazilian companies are invited to propose, co-fund, and participate in international pilot projects to demonstrate innovative uses of solar power, bioenergy, smart grids and adapted storage systems in the Brazilian context.

 Nine pilot projects will demonstrate use of cutting-edge technologies that can be implemented at scale, in Brazil and potentially globally, as tools for green energy and social inclusion.
 For more information contact us here.

 Click below for a presentation about the pilot projects and the full video of a Workshop on “Investment in R&D and Innovation in Brazil: post-pandemic possibilities”.
 (10 September2020)Presentation download